ossf/scorecard-webapp/scorecards-site/content/home.md

 ### Install time: <10mins

-You can use Security Scorecards on the Command Line.
+You can use Scorecard on the Command Line.
 This enables you to:

 - Check someone else’s repository
 - Select which checks you want to run